Time-Varying Dispersion Integer-Valued GARCH Models: Measles Data Analysis

-Algorithm \ref{Alg:OSA} is presented in terms of the $\mathcal{M}_{tv}$ model but works similarly for $\mathcal{M}_{ord}$.
-In this case, $\mathcal{M}_{ord}$ is fitted in step two and the predictions in 5A) and 5B) take in the (fixed) dispersion parameter estimated in step 2.
-By employing the Algorithm with $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$, their predictions are summarized via the root mean forecasting error (RMSFE).
-Let $n_0$ denote the time point chosen to start the prediction exercise; in our case $n_0=200$ the RMSFE of the forecasting step $t$ is
+Algorithm \ref{Alg:OSA} is presented in terms of the $\mathcal{M}_{tv}$ model but applies similarly for the case of $\mathcal{M}_{ord}$.
+In this case, $\mathcal{M}_{ord}$ is fitted in step two, and the predictions in 5A) and 5B) take in the (fixed) dispersion parameter estimated in step 2.
+By employing the Algorithm with $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$, their predictions are summarized via the root mean square forecasting error (RMSFE).
+Let $n_0$ denote the time point chosen to start the prediction exercise; in this case $n_0=200$.
+The RMSFE of the forecasting step $t$ is

 where $Y_s$ and $\widehat{Y}_s$, are the observed and predicted counts, respectively.
 Calculation of RMSFE, from the 446 total predictions from $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$, yields Figure \ref{MSFE_figure}.
-On the left, $\widehat{Y}_s$ is the mode of the conditional distribution and on the right it is taken as the median.
+On the left, $\widehat{Y}_s$ is the mode of the conditional distribution and on the right, it is taken as the median.
 Prediction by the median yields a smaller prediction error in comparison to the mode, and in both cases the tv-DINGARCH model produces the smallest RMSFE values.

-This empirical illustration on the weekly number of measles cases in North Rhine-Westphalia, Germany, demonstrated that the time-varying dispersion is a promising and important extension of the ordinary INGARCH processes that achieved improvement in terms of goodness-of-fit and forecasting.
+The analysis of the weekly number of measles cases in North Rhine-Westphalia, Germany, demonstrated that the time-varying dispersion is a promising and important extension of the ordinary INGARCH processes that achieved improvement in terms of goodness-of-fit and forecasting.